Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/adobe-campaignclassic-api-reference.md

 {% tab title="iOS" %}

 Follow [Apple's instructions](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/HandlingRemoteNotifications.html#//apple_ref/doc/uid/TP40008194-CH6-SW1) to get your app ready to handle push notifications.
-Once you receive the APNS token, you will need to send that token along with the device information to Campaign Classic using the registerDevice API.
+Once you receive the APNS token, you will need to send that token with the device information to Campaign Classic using the registerDevice API.

 ### registerDevice

 The registerDevice API will register a device with your Campaign Classic registration server.
-It takes the APNS token as a parameter along with a user key that identifies the user such as an email address or login name.
+It takes the APNS token as a parameter with a user key that identifies the user, such as an email address or login name.
 It can also be given a dictionary of custom key value pairs that you want to associate with the registration.
-Lastly, a boolean value is returned in the callback which signals whether the registration was sucessful.
+As a result, a boolean value is returned in the callback which signals whether the registration was sucessful.

 #### Objective-C